anshigupta15/Workshop/README.md

  1.Input and output port must be on the intersection of vertical and horizontal lines

- 2.Width of the standard should be in multiples of horizontal track pitch
+ 2.Width of the standard should be in odd multiples of horizontal track pitch

  3.Height of the standard should be in multiples of vertical track pitch